-Fraenkel Gallery is pleased to present the exhibition Ralph Eugene Meatayrd: The Family Album of Lucybelle Crater, from September 5 through November 2, 2002.
+Fraenkel Gallery is pleased to present the exhibition Ralph Eugene Meatyard: The Family Album of Lucybelle Crater, from September 5 through November 2, 2002.

 RALPH EUGENE MEATYARD was born in Normal, Illinois in 1925 and lived in Lexington, Kentucky, where he made his living as an optician.
 Working outside of the photographic mainstream, his imagery consisted largely of symbolic dramas, set in ordinary, often abandoned places and enacted mostly by his own family.
 Taken as a whole, his photographs seem to embody a belief that revelation does not depend on sight.